adwaitjog/mafia/README.md

-MAFIA (Multiple Application Framework in GPU Architectures) -- Beta Version
+MAFIA (Multiple Application Framework in GPU Architectures)
 -----------------------------------------------------------
 MAFIA was developed for supporting multiple applications execution on GPUs by HPCL Group at The Pennsylvania State University.
 Currently, it supports 25 benchmarks from various benchmark suites(CUDA, Parboil, SHOC and Rodinia).From these benchmarks, you can construct 300 2-application workloads and 2300 3-application workloads.It was implemented by extending v3.2 GPGPU-Sim simulator.

-If you use or build on this framework, please cite:

-Adwait Jog, Onur Kayiran, Tuba Kesten, Ashutosh Pattnaik, Evgeny Bolotin, Niladrish Chatterjee, Stephen W. Keckler, Mahmut T. Kandemir, Chita R. Das, Anatomy of GPU Memory System for Multi-Application Execution, In the Proceedings of 1st International Symposium on Memory Systems (MEMSYS), Washington, DC, Oct 2015

 Setting up Environment